aleksaro/digital-image-processing-intro/digital-image-processing/getting-started/README.rst

 Python
 ======

-Just open the `Jupyter notebook`_ on GitHub to start reading.
+Simply open the `Jupyter notebook`_ on GitHub to start reading.

-If you want to run the `Jupyter`_ notebook on your local machine you will have to (i) clone the repository and (ii) start Jupyter via the terminal using the following command:
+If you want to run the `Jupyter`_ notebook on your local machine you will have to: (i) clone the repository and (ii) start Jupyter via the terminal using the following command:

 .. code-block:: bash

   jupyter notebook

 When Jupyter is running, you can point your web browser at ``http://localhost:8888`` to start using the notebook.
-The start screen displays all available Jupyter notebooks in the current directory.
+The front page displays all available Jupyter notebooks in the current directory.
 You may have to change directory to find the notebook you want to read.

-The above assumes that Jupyter notebook has been installed, e.g.:
+The above assumes that Jupyter notebook has been installed.
+This can, for example, be done using pip:

 .. code-block:: bash